 Local Clinical Centres

-The study will conducted at multiple hospitals (Local Clinical Centres) within the UK.
-At each LCC, a lead investigator will be responsible for trial activities but much of the work will be carried out by medical staff attending patients with COVID-19 within the hospital and by hospital research nurses.
+The study will be conducted at multiple hospitals (Local Clinical Centres) within the UK.
+At each LCC, a lead investigator will be responsible for trial activities but much of the work will be carried out by medical staff attending patients with COVID-19 within the hospital and by hospital research nurses, medical students and other staff with appropriate education, training, and experience.

 Supply of study treatments